Genioplasty (CHIN AUGMENTATION)

 • A chin that appears set back compared to the upper jawline.

-The Chin Implant Procedure
+The Genioplasty Procedure

 • Incision: A small incision is made either inside the mouth (intraoral approach) along the lower gum line or underneath the chin (submental approach).
 These incision sites are chosen to minimise visible scarring.